Category Archives: Lindsay Anderson

 Grade: A-

 O Lucky Man!
-(1973) is a satirical black comedy that mixes musical songs with a message of capitalism by the driven protagonist.
+(1973) is a satirical black comedy that mixes musical numbers with a message about capitalism from the driven protagonist.
 Like a great fine wine, the film has aged well and is still relevant decades later.

-The film is a slow build but by the end of the lengthy running time of nearly three hours, I was enamored and hummed the title song repeatedly.
+The film is a slow build, but by the end of its nearly three-hour running time, I was enamored and hummed the title song repeatedly.

 I’m still humming it as I write this review.

-Suggested is to watch O Lucky Man! in two or three segments for full appreciation.
-One sitting would be incredibly tough since some of the events require some level of reflection and thought.
+It is suggested that O Lucky Man! be watched in two or three segments for full appreciation.
+One sitting would be incredibly tough, since some of the events require reflection and thought.

-An ambitious young British man, Mick Travis (Malcolm McDowell) is determined to be successful at all costs.
+An ambitious young British man, Mick Travis (Malcolm McDowell), is determined to be successful at all costs.
 Debuting as a coffee salesman, Mick is quickly promoted within his company.
-Events take a series of bizarre turns when Mick is abducted by a military agency.
+Events take a series of bizarre turns when a military agency abducts Mick.

 Later, he becomes smitten with the gorgeous Patricia (Helen Mirren) and winds up working for her father, sinister executive Sir James Burgess (Ralph Richardson).
 As Mick’s tale continues, his experiences get progressively stranger.

-Lindsay Anderson, who directed O Lucky Man! re-casts McDowell again in the same role he first played as a disaffected public schoolboy in his first film performance in Anderson’s film If… (1968).
+Lindsay Anderson, who directed O Lucky Man!, re-casts McDowell again in the same role he first played as a disaffected public schoolboy in his first film performance in If… (1968).

-I did not realize this at the time I watched O Lucky Man! and I think this knowledge would have made me catch on to the events and the subtexture even more.
+I did not realize this when I watched O Lucky Man!, and I think this knowledge would have made me catch on to the events and subtext even more.

 Now, I need to rewatch If…

-I did however ruminate constantly on McDowell’s other iconic role in A Clockwork Orange (1971) as Alex.
-The characters are quite similar save for Alex being a juvenile delinquent instead of a rising corporate guy like Mick is.
+I did, however, ruminate constantly on McDowell’s other iconic role in A Clockwork Orange (1971) as Alex.
+The characters are quite similar, save that Alex is a juvenile delinquent rather than a rising corporate guy like Mick.

 This is in large part due to McDowell’s looks and acting style.
 His trademark sneer and bright blue eyes make him mesmerizing in both roles.